-13A Number of members at Total number of members of the credit union. the end of the quarter The amount entered here should be transferred from 1a on CQ for analysis.
-In the following sections, this amount should be broken down into different categories of member so that: 13A = 13B + 13C + 13D + 13E13B Individuals The number of members of the credit union that are individuals.
-13C The number of members of the credit union that are Bodies corporate bodies corporate.
-13D Partnerships The number of members of the credit union that are partnerships.
+13A Number of members at the end of the quarter Total number of members of the credit union .
+The amount entered here should be transferred from 1a on CQ for analysis.
+In the following sections, this amount should be broken down into different categories of member so that: 13A = 13B + 13C + 13D + 13E 13B Individuals The number of members of the credit union that are individuals.
+13C Bodies corporate The number of members of the credit union that are bodies corporate.

 Partnerships are represented by individuals who are members of a credit union in their capacity as partners in a partnership.
-The number of members of the credit union that are 13E Unincorporated associations unincorporated associations.
-Unincorporated associations are represented by individuals who are members of a credit union in their capacity as officers or members of the governing body of an unincorporated association.
+13E Unincorporated associations The number of members of the credit union that are unincorporated associations.